benjamin421/thebenjamin/content/research/freeenergyaging.md

 There is an idea from neuroscience referred to as the free energy principle.
 What this principle says is that systems that are evolving through time, evolve and adapt in ways that minimize the amount of energy required to do the same things over and over again.

-This is sort of similar to the idea of Hebbian Learning which is commonly remembered by the saying: 'neurons that fire, together wire together.'
+This is sort of similar to the idea of Hebbian Learning which is commonly remembered by the saying: 'neurons that fire together, wire together.'

-As these systems adapt to minimize energy allocation used in their most common processes, this comes at an alternate cost.
+As these systems adapt to minimize energy allocated for their most common processes, this comes at an alternate cost.
 That cost is in the resilience to other stressors that system might have to deal with.

 I was introduced to the idea of the free energy principle when I read a paper called *The math is not the territory*[^1].
 I had come across a personality on Twitter named Mel Andrews, aka [@bayesianboy](https://twitter.com/bayesianboy), and at the time, it was their pinned tweet.
 I was captured by the title, and so added it to my bookmarks to read in the near future.